kpreisser/TcpTunnel/README.md

 ![](tcptunnel-illustration.png)

 ## Configuration

 The TcpTunnel is configured via an XML file with the name `settings.xml` in the application's directory.
 When building the application, sample setting files will get copied to the output directory which you can use as a template.

-## Features:
+## Features

 - Uses async I/O for high scalability.
-- Supports SSL/TLS (currently on Windows only) and password authentication for the gateway connections.
+- Supports SSL/TLS and password authentication for the connections from the Proxies to the Gateway.
-- Multiplexes multiple (tunneled) TCP connections over a single connection.
+- Multiplexes multiple (tunneled) TCP connections over a single connection, similar to the stream concept in HTTP/2.
-- Uses a window for flow control for tunneled TCP connections.
+- Uses flow control for the tunneled TCP connections (using a initial window size of 384 KiB), similar to the flow control mechanism used in HTTP/2.
-- Automatically recovers when one of the nodes (*Gateway*, *Proxy-Server*, *Proxy-Client*) was temporarily unavailable.
+- Automatically recovers after one of the nodes (*Gateway*, *Proxy-Server*, *Proxy-Client*) was temporarily unavailable.
 - On Windows, it can be installed as service.

 ## Building: